-Attend at least on one Association-sponsored networking event at the Alzheimer's

-Association's International Conference (AAIC) REQUIRED

-- Acceptance of an abstract at AAIC REQUIRED - Mandatory documentation of hours spent on face-to-face mentoring REQUIRED - Citation of specific exercises of mentorship such as supervision of manuscript writing and submission or grant writing and submission REQUIRED - Reviewing grant applications.
+- Attend at least on one Association-sponsored networking event at the Alzheimer's Association's International Conference (AAIC) REQUIRED - Acceptance of an abstract at AAIC REQUIRED - Mandatory documentation of hours spent on face-to-face mentoring REQUIRED - Citation of specific exercises of mentorship such as supervision of manuscript writing and submission or grant writing and submission REQUIRED - Reviewing grant applications.
 This is not limited to the Alzheimer's Association review process, as reviewing for other funding organizations, but supervised reviews are encouraged for those with little to no review experience.
 The Alzheimer's Association staff will provide additional resources for those new to reviewing for the Association REQUIRED - Documentation of specific instances of the facilitation of networking, including introductions to colleagues, inclusion in discussions at scientific meetings, etc...
-REQUIRED - Submission of funding proposal(s) to other funding agencies, including Alzheimer's Association, National Institutes of Health or National Science Foundation, Medical Research Council (UK), Canadian Institutes of Health Research, etc. REQUIRED

-A budget justification for the proposed research project is required and must be submitted with the application and within the allowable two-page limit.
+REQUIRED - Submission of funding proposal(s) to other funding agencies, including Alzheimer's Association, National Institutes of Health or National Science Foundation, Medical Research Council (UK), Canadian Institutes of Health Research, etc. REQUIRED with the application and within the allowable two-page limit.
 However, if the application is to be awarded, a more detailed budget will be required and must be approved before the disbursement of funds.